 KIA (Kilimanjaro International Airport) is a world airport in northern Tanzania that serves the cities of Arusha and Moshi.
 The airport handled 802,731 passengers in 2014 and mainly serves regional flights also as a couple of long-haul services thanks to its importance as a leisure destination.

-Many international visitors also attend national parks in Tanzania, to the Indian Ocean coast, to islands like Zanzibar, and to Lake Victoria, reflected within the routes of connecting flights.
+Many international visitors also attend national parks in Tanzania, the Indian Ocean coast, islands like Zanzibar, and Lake Victoria, as reflected within the routes of connecting flights.
 Despite its small size, the airport can handle aircraft as large as Boeing 747s and Antonov 124s.